mikiw/DexProtocol/README.md

 }
 ```

-Any user will be able to read `Registry` to find matches in orders.
+Any entity will be able to read `Registry` to find matches in orders.
 Our clients will need to do it manually, run a matching algorithm off-chain or use 3rd party services to find matching orders.

-To read our registry we can use this code snippet:
+To read our registry we can use this code snippet from SmartWeave SDK v2:
 ```Typescript
 const contractId = "CONTRACT_ID";